Proving programs terminate using well orderings, Ramsey Theory, and Matrices: A Proof Using Transition Invariants and Ramsey's Theorem

+\begin{note} It turns out that this theorem is iff.
+That is, if every computation of $PROG$ is finite then there is a (perhaps contrived) transition invariant. \end{note}

+Finding an appropriate $T$ is the key to the proofs of termination for the termination checkers Loopfrog and Terminator.

-\begin{note} The proof of Theorem~\ref{th:usetrans} seems to need the full strength of Ramsey's Theorem (unlike the proof of Theorem~\ref{th:useramseygen}, see the note following its proof).
-We give an example, due to Ben-Amram, of a program with a disjunctive well-founded transition invariant where the coloring is not transitive.
-Consider Program not-transitive
+The proof of Theorem~\ref{th:usetrans} seems to need the full strength of Ramsey's Theorem (unlike the proofs of Theorems~\ref{th:useramsey},\ref{th:useramseyf},\ref{th:useramseywf}, see the note following its proof).
+In the appendix we give an example, due to Ben-Amram, of a program with a disjunctive well-founded transition invariant where the coloring is not transitive.